reside-ic/reside-ic.github.io/content/blog/virtuous-circles.md

 reference to the structure of previous imports, and tended to be monolithic, difficult to review and untested.
 Dettl ("disinfect your workflow!") encourages a cleaner approach by providing methods for a staged approach, separated into Extract, Transform and Load steps, each of which incorporate running a suite of tests, and where each step must succeed (pass all tests) before the next can be attempted.
-Users of the package need put no effort into writing code with a good structure, or remembering to write a full test suite.
+Users of the package are provided with a clear structure for workflow (coding and testing), in which programming efforts will be directed towards clear decoupling of the parts of the import, and the rewards are more straightforward reviewing and re-use.

 [Orderly](https://vimc.github.io/orderly/), another RESIDE project, provides an infrastructure for producing reports or analyses by running code against specified inputs and collecting outputs.
 It shares this basic collection of code and data with the publishing tools described above.
-However, Orderly is not focussed on publication, and offers additional reporting features such as the ability to introduce dependencies between reports by using the outputs of one report as inputs to another, and the automatic versioning of reports every time they are run.
-Like rrtools, good practice in reproducible results is built into the structure of the Orderly package, and like reproducible articles, further value in given to users in the form of the Orderly Web front end which provides clarity and transparency, through visibility of reports, their inputs, outputs and versioning information, and administrator features for assigning report-level permissions.
+However, Orderly is not focused on publication, and offers additional reporting features such as the ability to introduce dependencies between reports by using the outputs of one report as inputs to another, and the automatic versioning of reports every time they are run.
+Like rrtools, good practice in reproducible results is built into the structure of the Orderly package, and like reproducible articles, further value is given to users in the form of the [Orderly Web](https://github.com/vimc/orderly-web) front end which provides clarity and transparency, through visibility of reports, their inputs, outputs and versioning information, and administrator features for assigning report-level permissions.
-The users viewing the reports are often not the authors of the report code, but may be reviewers or other stakeholders.
+The users viewing the reports are often not the authors of the report code, but may be funders or other stakeholders.

 All these tools incorporate beneficial practices into their basic structure, providing a virtuous template for achieving clarity, completeness and separation of concerns, without requiring users to think about how to achieve these things themselves.
-Further incentives to ensure continued use of the the tools can be provided through automation of tedious tasks, and features to make review and engagement easier, both for primary users and those in other roles.
+Further incentives to ensure continued use of the tools can be provided through automation of tedious tasks, and features to make review and engagement easier, both for primary users and those in other roles.

 But is there a danger that these tools are too prescriptive - that they might impose an idea of 'best practice' on users